query_builder#

 replace_infinity(replace_with=None)#

-Updates the current query to replace +inf and -inf values in some columns.
+Replaces +inf and -inf values in specified columns.

 Example